evtimovr/missing_data_techniques_RI/README.md

 ## Results

-The plot folder contains the plots shown in the paper.
+The "plot" folder contains the plots shown in the paper.
 The actual results can be recreated by following the .R files in the "src" folder.

 ## Project structure